lightblue-platform/lightblue-docs-user/language_specification/rdbms.md

 }
 ```

-## RDBMS Schema
+### RDBMS Schema at a glance
 There are two core fields that enable RDBMS schema mapping to be dynamic and flexible: one is 'bindings' field; and the other one is 'expressions' field.
 These fields are the same for any Lightblue's operation (delete, fetch, ...).
 In elevator pitch:

-*
-The bindings helps to the user inform the variables he/she wants to put or collect from the SQL statement.
+* The bindings helps to the user inform the variables he/she wants to put or collect from the SQL statement.

-*
-The expressions is a flexible structure that can be recursive and create for loops, conditional statements and evaluation of expression to archive that the SQL statements can run properly.
+* The expressions is a flexible structure that can be recursive and create for loops, conditional statements and evaluation of expression to archive that the SQL statements can run properly.

-### Binding
+#### Binding
 The binding will help you to create a variable to be the intermidiate for inbounds ('in')(the values that need to be inserted into the statements) and outbounds ('out')(the values that need to be extract from the queries).
 So you can use the 'column' field to use that name in as many statements you want.
 You can also use those variables for the loop iterate.
 Below a example of this field:

 ```